Skip to contents

 method

-A character string indicating how to handle resampling (see Details for more on each method):
+A character string specifying how new samples are filled.
+Default is "locf" (see Details for more on each method):

 "linear"